💡 The Frank Takeaways:

 Amount $10,000 or $5000

 If you’re planning to apply for scholarships to help you pay for nursing school, you should apply to as many of them as possible.
 Even scholarships that have low award payouts are worth the time it takes to apply.
-In general, less people apply for scholarships that don’t offer as much payout, so you’ll have less competition.
+In general, fewer people apply for scholarships that don’t offer as much payout, so you’ll have less competition.

 Even before you file for FAFSA® and know how much financial aid you might be awarded, start your scholarship application process.
 Any free money towards your nursing education is good money.